ggRock Hardware Requirements and Hardware FAQ

 This article helps the users make a right choice when it comes to hardware.

 Below you can find links to the up-to-date ggRock recommendations and configurations.
-If you need help picking hardware with regards to your local availability - feel free to consult your support representatives, provided you have a support package.
-Otherwise - you can take advantage of our community's knowledge in #ggrock-community-channel Discord channel.
+Otherwise, you can use our community's knowledge in the #ggrock-community-channel Discord channel.

 Hardware Specifications and Recommendations